mgrusconi/node_assessment/README.md

 ## Testing

 * The command `npm test` Run the test with Mocha and Chai.
-* The `npm run test: watch` Command run the test with Mocha and Chai and will watch the file changes and run the test automatically.
+* The `npm run test:watch` Command run the test with Mocha and Chai and will watch the file changes and run the test automatically.

-## Frameworks & Librerias
+## Frameworks & Libraries

 ### Framework
 - "express": "^4.13.4"